nsftx/vue-cli-plugin-chameleon-bundle/README.md

 Each bundle must have its own `manifest.json` file which describes it.
 This file gets bundled together with other bundle files in `bundle.zip` which is used for new bundle registration and existing bundle update.
 Bundling process adds each script defined inside manifest `scripts`, as well as css files defined in manifest `styles`.
 Both of these props are optional, but bundle must have at least one of them.
-If a bundle has some md files, they should be grouped in one directory inside `src` and that directory will get bundled to `bundle.zip`. `helpPath` can also point to some remote URL.
+If a bundle has some help files, they should be grouped in one directory inside `src` and that directory will get bundled to `bundle.zip`. `helpPath` can also point to some remote URL.

 ### What's Included